estebarb/ion/README.md

 At this point the framework is highly experimental, so please don't use it in production for now...
 I'm planning to add more features, but maybe I will break things.
 Don't say I don't tell you! :p

+## License

+Ion is released under the MIT License, as specified in LICENSE.